kkelchte/doshico/try.md

 <h2><a href="https://github.com/kkelchte/doshico/tree/master/assets/code" target="_blank">1.
-Build a Docker Image</a></h2>
+Get the Ros_Gazebo_Tensorflow Image</a></h2>
 DoShiCo requires a combination of [ROS (kinetic)](http://wiki.ros.org/kinetic/Installation "wiki.ros.org"), [Gazebo (7)](http://gazebosim.org/tutorials?tut=install_ubuntu&ver=7.0 "gazebosim.org") and [Tensorflow-gpu (1.11)](https://www.tensorflow.org/ "tesorflow.org") with [nvidia](https://developer.nvidia.com/cuda-downloads "cuda-download") (CUDA >=8.0).
 Installing ROS is most convenient on a Ubuntu (16.4) operating system.
 The full installation can be tedious.
 Therefore we supply a docker image with all four requirements that can easily be pulled from the [dockerhub page](https://hub.docker.com/ "hub.docker.com").
+The docker image can be used with **docker** or with [**singularity**](http://singularity.lbl.gov/docs-docker).
+The advantage of using docker, is that you can modify the image yourself though it requires root access to your computer.
+The advantage of using singularity is that it does not require nvidia-docker.
+Singularity can access the GPU with the --nv option from version 2.3<.

+Note: The docker image has Xpra installed.
+This makes it possible to run applications without using a graphical session.
+The latter is especially suited in combination with a computing cluster where graphical sessions are often not allowed.
+Instructions on running the image with xpra is left out of this page for readibility.

+<h3>Using Docker</h3>
-Before you can do this, you'll have to have [docker](https://docs.docker.com/engine/installation/ 'docs.docker.com/engine/installation') installed and running.
+The next steps explain the installation using docker.
+You'll have to have [docker](https://docs.docker.com/engine/installation/ 'docs.docker.com/engine/installation') installed and running.
 We also assume you have an nvidia GPU available with drivers installed as well as [nvidia-docker](https://github.com/NVIDIA/nvidia-docker "github/nvidia-docker").
 We also provide a [troubleshoot page](trouble/#prerequisites "troubleshoot") with more instructions on the installation of the prerequisits.

 Once the prerequisites (docker, nvidia and nvidia-docker) are fullfilled, you can use a local version of the image with the following scripts.
 Please read the script files before running as some environment variables might be system dependent.